top of page

 Watch the situation to see if the animal in question is injured or if you see the parents.
 If you have questions or concerns, please call a licensed wildlife rehabilitator in your area.

-If the situation warrants that you collect a baby animal or bird, please read these guidelines first... >>CLICK HERE
+If the situation warrants that you collect a baby animal or bird, please read the guidelines below.

 ALWAYS WEAR GLOVES WHEN HANDLING ANY WILD ANIMAL